 How to Turn Your Lyrics Into a Real Song with AI

-You've written something.
-Maybe it's in your notes app at 2 AM, maybe it's in a notebook you'd never show anyone, maybe it's a poem you wrote in college that still feels like it means something.
+You've probably done this before — typed something into your notes app at 2 am, filled a notebook you'd never show anyone, or written a poem in college that still means something.
 The words are there.
 They're good.
 You can almost hear how they'd sound.

 Almost.